agmass/BleedingEdge/README.md

 ### Blood Scythe ([Requires Scythes](https://modrinth.com/mod/server-side-scythes))
 A new Scythe that slowly drains life from your opponents after being hit.

+You may also get some errors when not using Server-Side Scythes.
+You can safely ignore this, as it's just trying to add the scythe to recipes although it doesn't exist.

 ## Resource Pack
 - Install [Polymer](https://modrinth.com/mod/polymer) (you may already have it installed as a dependency)
 - Follow [this guide](https://polymer.pb4.eu/latest/user/resource-pack-hosting/) for up-to-date details on how to host your pack for your specific scenario.